10 Practical Ways To Make A Narcissist Respect You

 7. Build a strongly positive mindset and high self-esteem.

-Narcissists typically target people who appear vulnerable.
-They know these people tend to have low self-esteem, and therefore can be easily manipulated.
+Narcissists target people who appear to be strong, but have a vulnerable self-esteem.
+They know these people can be easily manipulated.

-However, they hate these weak-minded people because it reminds them of their own hidden selves.
+Still, they hate these people because they remind them of their own hidden fragile egos.

 So, even if a narcissist manages to make their target believe that they respect them, they actually do not.
-They hold a rather resentful attitude toward people with poor self-esteem.
+They hold a rather resentful attitude toward their victims.

-A narcissist will highly value another narcissist who is more powerful or extremely rich.
-Dictators are mostly narcissists and they have a band of followers who are narcissists.
+Dictators are mostly narcissists, and they have a band of followers who are narcissists.

 If they hold you responsible for one of their mistakes, apologize to them.